lentinj/tp-compact-keyboard/module/README.md

     $ make

-To use it, first connect the keybaord then bind the driver to it:
+To test the driver at this point, connect the keyboard and then rebind it to the driver:

     # insmod hid-lenovo-tpcompactkbd.ko
     # HID_DEVICE=$(basename /sys/bus/hid/drivers/*/0005\:17EF\:6048*)
     # echo -n $HID_DEVICE > /sys/bus/hid/drivers/hid-generic/unbind
     # echo -n $HID_DEVICE > /sys/bus/hid/drivers/lenovo_tpcompactkbd/bind

+You can install with:

+    # make install

 To bind automatically, I think it needs to be listed in hid_have_special_driver, but that's not going to work so well with an out-of-tree driver.
+You can probably bodge it with a udev rule or something.

 Notes on creating
 -----------------